Fentaniao/MATLAB-Utilities/README.md

 - Folder name: MBeautifier-1.3.2

-- Function: format .m file
+- Function: A MATLAB source code formatter, beautifier.
+It can be used directly in the MATLAB Editor and it is configurable.

 - Command: MBeautify.formatCurrentEditorPage()